 Seeing a shooting star didn’t seem like such a big deal on Mauna Kea.
 After all, you can literally see till the end of time.
 The rangers even joked that every time someone sees a shooting star that they would have to deposit $10 in the donation box.

 I Got Super Lucky

-Anyway, during one one of those 30 second exposures I got so damn lucky.
+Anyway, during one of those 30-second exposures, I got so damn lucky.
 Super, super, super lucky.
-A meteorite streaked across the length of the sky for 5-10 seconds, and grew bigger and bigger as it changed colours.
+A meteorite streaked across the length of the sky for 5-10 seconds and grew bigger and bigger as it changed colours.
 I was the first to see it and literally shouted “Whoa!”.
-The meteorite got so big and bright, and lasted so long, that everyone present that night managed to get a glimpse of it (especially I after I screamed).
-I stood there looking straight at it all through out.
-After what felt like eternity, we all clapped as if we’d witness the greatest show put on by the stars.
+The meteorite got so big and bright and lasted so long, that everyone present that night managed to get a glimpse of it (especially I after I screamed).
+I stood there looking straight at it all throughout.
+After what felt like an eternity, we all clapped as if we’d witness the greatest show put on by the stars.
 And then suddenly, I heard my camera click.
 As my camera processed the light that it had captured, I prayed that it got some part of the journey of the shooting star.

 Since then, I haven’t stopped thinking about the odds – I could have had my camera pointed in ANY direction at that moment.
 What luck!